bradleyjay/datadog_test/datadog/answers.md

 ![Auth_Socket](/images/1_2_AuthSocketSQL)

-The solution is to grant permissions to the user and use sql that way (i.e., as vagrant@ubuntu-xenial).
-So, after doing that:
+The solution is to grant permissions to the user and use SQL that way (i.e., as vagrant@ubuntu-xenial).
+So,

     vagrant@ubuntu-xenial:~$ sudo mysql -u root
     mysql> USE mysql